 FEMA completed a re-evaluation of the flood hazards in our community and has provided new Flood Insurance Rate Map's (FIRM’s) and Flood Insurance Study (FIS) report which are effective April 17, 2012.
 The new floodplain mapping is based on updated topographic, and in some cases, revised hydrologic and hydraulic analysis.

-To have city staff look up your floodplain information, fill out the Floodplain Information Request Form (PDF) and either fax it to 605-642-1337 or drop it off in-person at the Planning and Development Services Center at: 625 5th Street Second Floor
+To have city staff look up your floodplain information, fill out the Floodplain Information Request Form (PDF) and either fax it to 605-642-1337 or drop it off in-person at the Building & Development Office at: 625 N. 5th Street, 2nd Floor

 Floodplain Map Changes

 Floodplain maps are periodically updated and revised to reflect changing conditions, such as impacts of flooding, new topography, land development, updated mapping studies, and construction of floodplain improvements.